goravel/docs/ORM/relationships.md

 ### Custom intermediate table

-In general, the intermediate table foreign key are named by the "snake case" of parent model name, you can override them by `joinForeignKey`, `joinReferences`:
+In general, the intermediate table foreign key is named by the "snake case" of the parent model name, you can override them by `joinForeignKey`, `joinReferences`:

 ```go
 type User struct {